-- Close Barry Street to traffic and car parking. - Increase the size of University Square by expanding the lawn and creating new 'park spaces' in place of the road. - Design and create extensive new tree planting and gardens including productive horticulture. - Incorporate water sensitive urban design for street tree planting and new garden beds where possible to improve storm water quality and increase permeability. - Design and install seating, outdoor dining, communal tables and movable furniture. - Create spaces for small events, food vans and public art. - Design and install public lighting that supports activities in these spaces. - Design and build better connections to surrounding buildings while retaining access space for emergency vehicles.
+- Close Barry Street to traffic and car parking. - Increase the size of University Square by expanding the lawn and creating new 'park spaces' in place of the road. - · Design and create extensive new tree planting and gardens including productive horticulture. - · Incorporate water sensitive urban design for street tree planting and new garden beds where possible to improve stormwater quality and increase permeability. - Design and install seating. outdoor dining, communal tables and movable furniture. - · Create spaces for small events, food vans and public art. - Design and install public lighting that supports activities in these spaces. - Design and build better connections to the new Parkville Station and surrounding buildings while retaining access space for emergency vehicles.